shrayans/miniTorrent/README.md

 5. Client will send join request to join a group
 6. Owner Client Will Accept/Reject the request
 7. After joining group ,client can see list of all the shareable files in the group
-8. Client can share file in any group (​ note: ​ file will not get uploaded to tracker but only the ​ <ip>:<port>​ of the client for that file)
+8. Client can share file in any group (note: file will not get uploaded to tracker but only the  <ip>:<port> of the client for that file)
 9. Client can send the download command to tracker with the group name and filename and tracker will send the details of the group members which are currently sharing that particular file